alexkit/kDown/README.md

         console.log("shift + [ c or d or e ]");
     });

-You can limit the firing of ´callback´ to a specifc DOM context using the option ´context´ argument:
+You can limit the firing of `callback` to a specifc DOM context using the option `context` argument:

     kDown.whenShortcut("alt+esc",function(){
         console.log("works only in textareas");